 Cenote Ik Kil is an open-top, jug-like cenote.
 The ceiling of the cave has collapsed entirely, and the roots of trees surrounding it kept growing and cascaded into the water, creating a very surreal view.
 To fully experience this cenote’s adventure, climb up to the limestone staircase and jump into the calm green waters.

-When swimming in Cenote Ik Kil, gaze up to the sky and enjoy the nostalgic and exclusive feeling that seeing those cascading roots envelope the space brings.
+When swimming in Cenote Ik Kil, gaze up to the sky and enjoy the nostalgic and exclusive feeling that seeing those cascading roots envelop the space brings.
 Expect to see different harmless water creatures swimming around the cenote with you.

 This is a popular hotspot for tourists who want to see some Mayan ruins and enjoy a swim at the same time.
 X’Canche Cenote can be accessed close to the entrance of the Ek’ Balam archeological zone.
-It features swing jumping spots and zip lining options for visitors looking for that extra adventure.
+It features swing-jumping spots and zip-lining options for visitors looking for that extra adventure.

-Cenote X’Canche is absolutely beautiful, particularly because it has a waterfall that runs from the surface into the cenote.
+Cenote X’Canche is beautiful, particularly because it has a waterfall that runs from the surface into the cenote.
 This serene location is perfect for relaxing after a long day.

 Enjoy the incredible swimming experience by zip-lining and jumping in or going down the steep stairs into the heart of the cenote.
 Either way, you are sure to enjoy taking a dip in the refreshing cool waters.

 Nice, quiet cenotes are a great experience – but you never know if it’s going to be a busy day or not.
 With Cenote Elvira, you DO know.
 You can rent out the entire cenote and grounds for your small group.